tanm-sys/Quantum-Engine/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the GPL-3.0 License.
 See [LICENSE](LICENSE) for more details.

 ## Maintainers & Contact